 Nor were the Vikings exactly ‘seen off’.
 While their power became minimal, many stayed in Ireland and eventually they became totally integrated within Irish culture and society.
 Silkenbeard remained ruler of Dublin until his death in 1036 and the Vikings controlled the city until at least 1042.

 However, they eventually took Christianity as their religion and became ever more integrated with the Irish.
 Many Irish people or people of Irish descent will have Viking ancestors.
-Murphy and Doyle are two famous Irish names that came from the Vikings.
-The Viking towns continued to grow and to this day remain the major cities in Ireland.

 The Battle brought an end to the rule of Brian Boru.
 With his son and grandson also dying in battle, the dynasty lost its grip over Ireland and the country went back to being a collection of small kingdoms, all constantly at war with another.